 ABOUT CHARLEY GEE

-Charley Gee is an experienced personal injury attorney in Portland, Oregon, where he exclusively represents people against big insurance companies and corporations and the lawyers they hire to minimize or destroy people's claims.
+Charley Gee is an experienced personal injury attorney with offices in Lincoln City and Portland, Oregon.
+He exclusively represents people against big insurance companies and corporations and the lawyers they hire to minimize or destroy people's claims.

 Call, text or e-mail